Thinking of Leaving?

 Leaving can be a hard decision to make.
 There are many reasons to stay in an abusive relationship and many reasons to go.
 Leaving may stop the abuse, but it can also be dangerous.
 It’s up to you to decide whether you’re ready or interested in leaving.

 Leaving an abusive home

-- Financial information, including copies of bank statements and credit card statements; and
+- Financial information, including bank statements, credit card statements, and mortgage or rental agreements

-If you have children with your abuser and are worried about sharing custody, you may be able to file for a Domestic Violence Protection Order (DVPO).
-For more information, visit our Legal Support page, call our 24-Hour Helpline at 425-746-1940 or send us a message on our Get Help page.
+If you and your partner share children and you’re worried about custody, you may be able to file for a Domestic Violence Protection Order (DVPO).

 If you have questions or need support, call our 24-Hour Helpline at 425-746-1940.

 You must be logged in to post a comment.